 A lovely homely touch away from home Sleeps 4

-Update and Overview – Michael is pleased to report that for the first time since it was converted to living accomodation in 1999, work to upgrade Stable Cottage is now well underway.
-This includes new green/energy efficient double glazing, refurbishment of the master bedroom ensuite to include shower, etc., enlargement of the smaller bathroom to allow more standing height for a shower, reworking of the kitchen to make it more user friendly, new carpets throughout, new porch over main door, etc. Pictures showing start of work below.
-Aim is to have the refurbishment completed by the beginning of December – updates will be published.
+Update and Overview – Michael is pleased to report that for the first time since it was converted to living accomodation in 1999, work to upgrade Stable Cottage is now completed.
+This includes new green/energy efficient double glazing, refurbishment of the master bedroom ensuite to include shower, etc., enlargement of the smaller bathroom to be a wet-room, reworking of the kitchen to make it more user friendly, Pictures of the completed work are shown below.

 Originally a 14/15th century “farmer’s cottage”, it was converted to stables in the early 1700’s, farm office in the early 1950’s and converted back to living accommodation again in 1999 with much of the original stonework and polished oak beams, etc. shown to advantage.